nuxt/vercel-builder/README.md

 npm install @nuxtjs/vercel-builder
 ```

-**NOTE:** Vercel will use the same package manager than the one used in the project.
-Using `yarn` is HIGHLY recommended due to its [autoclean](https://yarnpkg.com/lang/en/docs/cli/autoclean) functionality , which can decrease lambda size.
+**NOTE:** Vercel will use the same package manager that is used in the project.
+Using `yarn` is **highly** recommended due to its [autoclean](https://yarnpkg.com/lang/en/docs/cli/autoclean) functionality, which can decrease lambda size.

 ### Configure